coviu/coviu-video-calls/readme.txt

 Sign up for a developer account at https://coviu.com/checkout/team?plan-type=api-plan .
 After you sign in, you can create API keys.
 Make sure to remember the password - it cannot be retrieved via the application.
+You will find pricing information associated with this API at https://coviu.com/checkout.

 = Does it work on mobile devices? =